PedroLopes/pd-plopes/plopes/keyframe-animation/README.md

-# Keyframe animations in Pure Data (aka a simple table like sequences)
+# Keyframe animations in Pure Data (aka a simple table like sequencer with MIDI)

 Here's a pretty basic simple sequences that allows you to loop through values of a curve.